-People who are symptomatic should self-isolate for 10 days and household members for 14 days as per info on NHS guidance.
+People who are symptomatic and household members should self-isolate for 10 days as per NHS Scotland guidance.
 No one who is self-isolating should attend a sports facility or activity.

 To manage a safe return to organised sport and physical activities all clubs, facility operators and deliverers (herein referred to as ‘operators’) should put in place Test & Protect procedures to help break chains of transmission of Coronavirus (COVID-19).
 Further information is available within this guidance and at Scottish Government: Test & Protect.

 Scottish Government has introduced a new strategic framework document for managing COVID-19 became effective from 2 November 2020.
-This provides a 5-Level approach to restrictions with each local authority area (or sub-area) placed in a relevant protection level depending upon its COVID-19 status which will be reviewed weekly.
+This provides a 0-4 Level approach to restrictions with each local authority area (or sub-area) placed in a relevant protection Level depending upon its COVID-19 status which will be reviewed weekly.

 SGBs, clubs and participants should be aware of their local area protection level and associated restrictions which may be in place and should consider this as part of risk assessment planning.
 Broad guidance for sporting activity which should be followed within each Level is set out in Table A below.

-More detailed information relating to Level 4 restrictions and exemptions applicable for sport and physical activity is available at Appendix 1.
+More detailed information relating to extended Level 4 ‘stay at home’ restrictions and exemptions applicable for sport and physical activity is available at Appendix 1.